Draw What You See! Observational Drawing

 Please understand that with limited class space available, when you register, you are holding a space in the class that another student could fill.
 As such:

-• Tuition is only refundable if cancellation is received 21 or more days prior to the course start.
+Tuition is only refundable if cancellation is received 21 or more days prior to the course start.
+After that, you’ll get a class credit to use within 6 months towards another class.

 GENERAL CLASS REMINDERS: